esteemayo/burger/README.md

 - POST /api/reviews: Creates a new review for the authenticated user.
 - PATCH /api/reviews/:id: Updates a review by ID for the authenticated user or admin.
 - DELETE /api/reviews/:id: Deletes a review by ID for the authenticated user or admin.

+## State Management

+This application uses Zustand for state management.
+Zustand provides a simple and scalable way to manage global state in React applications.